titiolusanya/Data-Analysis-Using-Ms-Excel/README.md

-Data-Analysis-Using-Ms-Excel
-This is my first project
+This is my first project.
-I enjoyed using Microsoft Excel for my analysis
+I used Microsoft Excel for the analysis.